 (1978 / 2012) Pat Mills & John Wagner, 2000AD / Rebellion, £7.99, pbk, 160pp, ISBN 978-1-781-08008-5

-This is one of the early classic Judge Dredd graphic novel stories from the first days of 2000AD & Starlord.
+This is one of the early classic Judge Dredd graphic novel stories from the first days of 2000AD & Starlord back in 1978.
 It is the early 22nd century and following a global atomic war instigated by the US President, the survivors build the Mega Cities with the two largest being Mega City 1 & 2 on the east and west coast of the former US respectively.
 With the majority of the population unemployed, the law is enforced by the Judges who have the combined powers of police, judges and jury.
 Judge Dredd is one of these judges.

 In The Cursed Earth (the word 'Saga' appended with this 2012 edition) a deadly plague that turns its victims into violent cannibals takes hold of Mega City 2.
 A flight with a vaccine from Mega City 1 finds the airport overrun and so has to return.
 The only option is to send the vaccine by land.
 Unfortunately this means taking it through the 'Cursed Earth' radioactive wasteland largely inhabited by bandits and mutants.
 It is a job for Judge Dredd.

 Dredd takes with him a three other Judges and some cannon-fodder war droids.
 (This story was originally written before 2000AD created the ABC warriors though the design of these battle droids is very vaguely reminiscent of ABC Hamerstein's original Ro-Busters design as that strip had been inherited from Starlord.)
 Accompanying the team was reluctant recruit Harvey Rotten (loosely based on Sex Pistols Johnny Rotten), a violent young delinquent, but excellent, bike rider.